 Imagine that the form above belongs to a piece of music played in a film.
 The A part is sad and mourning.
 On-screen, a man is watching his wife die in hospital.
 Her death occurs in part B, which has a sudden and strong climax to accentuate the event.
 The coming A A’ is played during her funeral.

 Then there’s a time lapse and all of sudden it’s years later.
 The man is climbing to the top of a mountain.
 When he gets there, he takes out out a picture of his wife and looks at it, smiling.
-The music, D D’, turns happy.
-End scene.
+The music, D D’, is a new set of parts that’s happy if a bit bittersweet.

 When it comes to music, the ear hears everything in multiples of two.
 Thus, the smallest group of measures required to form a recognisable section is four measures (to give us enough space to move away from and back to the tonic chord).

-As a final note, the ideal length in time for a part is between 30-50 seconds.
+As a final note, the ideal length in time for a part is between 25 to 50 seconds.

 A secondary part is one of the following three types.